This site contains terms and definitions from many IBM software and hardware products as well as general computing terms.

 - A system that controls managed systems, including the management of logical partitions and use of Capacity Upgrade on Demand.
 Using service applications, the HMC communicates with managed systems to detect and consolidate information, which is then sent to IBM for analysis.
 See also Capacity Upgrade on Demand, free pool, managed system.

-- An integrated platform management interface through which data center personnel configure, control, and monitor System z hardware and software resources and manage System z hardware resources.
-The HMC communicates with each central processor complex (CPC) through the Support Element (SE).
+- An integrated platform management interface through which data center personnel configure, control, monitor, and manage hardware and software resources.
+The HMC communicates with each central processor complex (CPC).
 See also alternate Hardware Management Console, primary Hardware Management Console.

 hardware service manager (HSM)